NEW: NEW MOTION TO VACATE VERDICT PROVES PAUL CORTEZ IS INNOCENT – HAUGHN CAUGHT ON VIDEO LEAVING APT AT 6:37 CLICK TO READ –

 Young artists have always flocked to New York City, like bees to honey.
-Since the 60s, the Big Apple has acquired and retained a certain mystique and energy that keep creative people in search of inspiration coming back for more.
+Since the 60s, the Big Apple has acquired and retains a certain mystique and energy that keep creative people in search of inspiration coming back for more.

 In the past decade though, many artists have changed their mind about New York, and the reason is simple: it is too bloody expensive.
 The cost of living is very high and most of the neighborhoods that used to provide cheaper rent and offerings have now been revitalized and rendered unaffordable by gentrification; a phenomenon not very conducive to creation.

 The Josef Astor’s 2010 nostalgia documentary ”Lost Bohemia” illustrates the situation very well.
 It is about the exuberant life and final years of the Carnegie Hall studios where artists like Editta Sherman lived and created but eventually had to vacate because of corporate greed.